Hochfrequenz/kohlrahbi/README.md

 ## Installation

 Kohlrahbi is a Python based tool.
-Therefor you have to make sure, that Python is running on your machine.
+Therefore you have to make sure, that Python is running on your machine.

 We recommend to use virtual environments to keep your system clean.